r-spatial/rgee/README.md

 **Quite similar, isn’t it?**.
 However, there are additional smaller changes that you must consider when you use Google Earth Engine with R. Please check the [consideration section](https://csaybar.github.io/rgee/articles/considerations.html) before start coding\!

-## Requirements

-Prior to using `rgee` you need to install a **Python version higher than 3.5** in your system.
-Here below you will find the full information to install `rgee` but not Python dependencies.
-Consider checking the [setup section](https://csaybar.github.io/rgee/articles/setup.html) for customizing Python installation.

 ## Installation

 Install the `rgee` package from GitHub is quite simple, you just have to run in your R console as follows: